PyFunceble/domain2idna/docs/usage.rst

 ::

-    usage: domain2idna [-h] [-d DOMAIN] [-e ENCODING] [-f FILE] [-o OUTPUT] [-v]
+    usage: domain2idna [-h] [-s SUBJECT [SUBJECT ...]] [-e ENCODING] [-f FILE] [-o OUTPUT] [-v]

     domain2idna - The tool to convert a domain or a file with a list of domain to the famous IDNA format.

     optional arguments:
-        -h, --help            show this help message and exit -d DOMAIN, --domain DOMAIN
+        -h, --help            show this help message and exit -s SUBJECT [SUBJECT ...], --subject SUBJECT [SUBJECT ...]
-                                Set the domain to convert.
+                                Sets the subjects to convert.
         -e ENCODING, --encoding ENCODING
-                                Set the encoding to use.
+                                Sets the encoding to use.
         -f FILE, --file FILE  Sets the file to read to get the domain(s) to convert.
         -o OUTPUT, --output OUTPUT
                                 Sets the file where we write the converted domain(s).